FajarMelfiano/FajarMelfiano/README.md

 <h2 align="left">Hi 👋!
-My name is FajarMelfiano and I'm a kang recode, from Indonesia</h2>
+My name is FajarMelfiano and I'm a student, from Indonesia</h2>

 ###